Orka (character)

 Orka is a fictional character appearing in American comic books published by Marvel Comics.
 The character was created by Roy Thomas and Marie Severin, and has a killer whale theme.
 Orka primarily appears as a villain fighting the Avengers, the Fantastic Four, She-Hulk, and the Defenders, and also appears as a member of Heroes for Hire.

 Publication history

 Orka first appears in Prince Namor, the Sub-Mariner #23 (March 1970) and was created by Roy Thomas and Marie Severin.

 Fictional character biography

-Orka was originally an Atlantean soldier in the army of Warlord Krang, and aids the renegade Krang when he attempts to usurp the Atlantean throne from Namor.
+Orka is originally an Atlantean soldier in the army of Warlord Krang who aids the renegade Krang when he attempts to usurp the Atlantean throne from Namor.
 When this attempt fails, Orka goes into exile from Atlantis with Krang.
-Orka is then chosen to be the test subject of Dr. Dorcas, the marine scientist who created Tiger Shark, one of Namor's arch foes.
-Courtesy of a belt with a psionic amplifier, Orka is given the power of a killer whale, and aids Krang once more against Namor.
-The character skirmishes with fellow creation Tiger Shark, and the pair cause an undersea avalanche that buries them for several months.
+Orka is then chosen to be the test subject of Lemuel Dorcas, the marine scientist who created Tiger Shark, one of Namor's arch foes.
+Courtesy of a belt with a psionic amplifier, Orka is given the power of an orca and aids Krang once more against Namor.
+Orka skirmishes with Tiger Shark, causing an undersea avalanche that buries them for several months.